Analysis | The Biden administration’s soft lab-leak pressure on China

 Q: So to get those answers, to do a proper investigation, you’re going to need — the U.S. is going to need access to the labs.
 Will you demand that?
 Will you put teeth on it?
 Will you even go as far as sanctions on China if they keep inspectors out?BLINKEN: I think the international community is clear that we have to have — the international community has to have access, it has to have information, it has to have meaningful international —Q: So what’s the real pressure the U.S. will put on China for access to the lab?BLINKEN: If China denies the information, denies the access, denies the transparency that’s needed, it is —Q: And you kind of expect that?BLINKEN: Well, let’s see.
 Because —Q: That’s been the history.BLINKEN: Mike, at the end of the day it’s profoundly in China’s interest to do this as well, because, look, it suffered too in the outbreak of this pandemic.
 It presumably has an interest as well, especially if it purports to be a responsible international actor, to do everything it can to provide all the information it has to make sure we can hopefully prevent this from happening again.

 The text of the exchange actually kind of undersells how difficult this question was for Blinken.
 He paused notably when asked what the “real pressure” was going to be.
-And unfortunately, when Blinken seemed to be walking toward actually answering the question, he was diverted by a related question about what he expects China to do.
+And unfortunately, when he seemed to be walking toward actually answering the question, he was diverted by a related question about what he expects China to do.

 But we still don’t really have those specifics.
 White House press secretary Jen Psaki was asked Monday what steps were being taken to press China, and she mentioned, very broadly, “engaging, certainly, at the highest levels” with China and working with the World Health Organization and international partners to “exert that pressure.”

-Psaki added that “we’re not going to just stand by and accept that they’ve said they’re not going to participate.”
+She added that “we’re not going to just stand by and accept that they’ve said they’re not going to participate.”

 That echoes what Blinken said.
 It’s a kind of nebulous assurance that China is feeling and should feel pressure to do the right thing.
 Exactly what that pressure is, though, we still don’t know.
 And for China, any such pressure must be measured against the negative consequences of an adverse finding on the lab leak theory.